MohitPahariya9/Sigma-WebDevelop-HarryCode/Video 098 #Tailwind CSS/setup.md

 Step 4: Include the src/output.css file to your html

-Step 5: Run the following command:
+Step 5: Run the following command: write in package json as build{} to get when write npm run build
 ```
 npx tailwindcss -i ./src/input.css -o ./src/output.css --watch
 ```